Di-Chai/FedEval/sphinx/Appendix.rst

 .. _header-n12:

-Appendix 2 Datasets and Hardware
+Appendix 2 Dataset, Model settings and Hardware
 ================================

 Three datasets are used in the experiments: